 Depending on how well we know someone, narcs can keep up a front for typically about 12 weeks, or in a less immediate/intimate friendship for up to a year/eighteen months.

 There is often a difficulty when people feel a sense of loyalty to the narcissist.
 It’s a big shift from trusted friend to “Omg, you’re really, truly like that”???

 It’s often a shock, to discover that someone you have held in high regard is really capable of treacherous thoughts or behaviors.
 Or perhaps, they have been manipulating or judging us this whole time, or they have a disorder that they have been masking.

 This can be very surreal as you may share many friends in common with this toxic individual.
 You may be the first or only person to have uncovered these traits, or who’s gotten to know them well enough to see this aspect of them.

 They may be professionally well regarded, or others may think this individual is wonderful.
 You must realize this is a function of your ability to create connections with others and to see what is real.
 Don’t assume this is a wrongness of you (which is what the narc is hoping will happen).

-There strategies work well.
+There are strategies that work well.
 One is an immediate withdrawal, with as little explanation as possible.
 This takes a strength of character and self confidence, not to be suckered into responding to them and not to feel sorry for their ‘confusion’.
 They will likely have experienced this before from many people before you.

 The second is to sit back and observe.
 The first option is often preferable, as once we’ve seen what is, we really don’t need to confirm it and funnily enough at that point there is often a flurry of damaging behavior, so if we stick around, it goes downhill fast.